Welcome! My name is Linda Fisher and I'm an animal teacher, animal behavior consultant, and fine artist. I have

 I founded the first avian welfare non-profit organization in the world in 1989.
 My organization provided information about the plight of captive parrots, parrot husbandry, and parrot behavior.

-I also co-founded a second non-profit organization to teach humane education to school children and adults, to inspire compassion for all species of animals.
+I also co-founded a second non-profit organization to teach humane education to school children and adults and to inspire compassion for all species of animals.

-I hold a special place in my heart for the psittacine species because I believe they are the most misunderstood species that people keep as pets.
+I hold a special place in my heart for the psittacine species because I believe they are the most misunderstood species that people keep as pets, hence the name The Empowered Parrot.
+Humans'

 I practice the science of Applied Behavior Analysis, which is a force-free system of teaching that can be applied to all learners to humanely modify or alleviate behaviors.